 Step 4: Start all over again!
 Either with the same friend or a different person.

 Promotes wellness within the walls of your school.
 Create a space where everyone is welcome to read and contribute to the wall – writing how wellness looks, sounds, and feels and proving positive, informative and encouraging messages.

-Send us an email to register for your Wellness Wall banner!
+Send us an email and give us your name and address to register for your Wellness Wall banner!